jails-org/Modules/dinamitedux/README.md

-# litestore
+# dinamitedux

-> litestore is a simplified version of Redux pattern for small applications.
+> dinamitedux is a simplified version of Redux pattern for small applications.

 >**Version** :`0.1.0`